 For the topping

-Start preparing the toasted almonds and chocolate sauce about an hour before serving so they have time to cool.
+Start preparing the toasted almonds and chocolate sauce about one hour before serving so they have time to cool.

 Tip the almonds into a small frying pan/skillet and toast over a medium to low heat until golden, tossing frequently.
-They will take about 5–10 minutes but keep an eye on them as they will burn quickly.
-(They produce a nutty smell when they are ready, too.)
+They will take about 5–10 minutes but keep an eye on them as they burn quickly.
+(They produce a nutty smell when ready.)
 Put to one side.

-Break the chocolate into small pieces and add half to a glass bowl and melt over a pan of just simmering water.
-(The bowl should not touch the water.).
-Once melted, remove from the heat.
-Add the remaining chocolate to the bowl and stir until it has melted and there is a smooth chocolate sauce.
-Leave to one side to cool.
+Break the chocolate into small pieces and add half to a glass bowl.
+Melt the chocolate by sitting the bowl over a pan of just simmering water.
+(The bowl should not touch the water.)

 Top each square just before serving.

 Holding the edges of the baking parchment, remove the frozen sundae to a cutting board.
-Using a serrated knife, cut into six even pieces.
-Leave for 10 to soften a little.
+Now using a serrated knife, cut into six even pieces.
+Leave for 10 minutes to soften a little.